-Always take Ponstan Forte tablets exactly as your doctor has told you and always read the label.
+Always take Ponstan capsules exactly as your doctor has told you and always read the label.
 Your doctor will decide on the appropriate dose to suit your condition.
 Ask your doctor or pharmacist if you are not sure.

-- Take the tablets with or immediately after a meal. - Do NOT drink alcohol while taking Ponstan Forte.
+- Take the capsules with or immediately after a meal. - Do NOT drink alcohol while taking Ponstan.
 Alcohol and smoking can irritate the stomach and make some of the side effects worse.